Bean-Vic/Homework-Aug-2025/HW4/Vincent/note.md

 - Preventing right-click context menu
 - Blocking keyboard shortcuts

-## 10. Can you name some of the new es6 features?
+## 10. Can you name some of the new ES6 bfeatures?

 **Answer:** ES6 introduced many powerful features: